rahealy/rpi3rtos/README.md

 ### Current

+**Wednesday February 29, 2020** <b>&ast;</b>

+<b>(&ast;)</b> Just a reminder that I'm actively looking for paid work either locally (Twin Cities, Minnesota, USA) or remotely.
+If you believe I could be of service to your organization or know of an organization that is looking for a dedicated employee committed to a lifetime of learning and serving others please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/richardarthurhealy/).
+Thank you so much.

-**Wednesday February 26, 2020 (Current)** <b>&ast;</b> Update covers several days.
+**Wednesday February 26, 2020** Update covers several days.
 Task switching works, task suspend and sleep syscalls are in progress.
 Decided on a sorted linked list for task priority - currently the OS is limited to 8 tasks so btree or other data structure seems unnecessary.
 MMU is on hold - tasks need to behave on their own for now.
 Currently the kernel clock tick duration is one second to allow all the debugging messages to scroll by.
 Looking to get a pre-alpha release out later today.

-<b>(&ast;)</b> Just a reminder that I'm actively looking for paid work either locally (Twin Cities, Minnesota, USA) or remotely.
-If you believe I could be of service to your organization or know of an organization that is looking for a dedicated employee comitted to a lifetime of learning and serving others please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/richardarthurhealy/).
-Thank you so much.

 ### Older